riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 Conjugate Gradient Method.
 Conjugate gradient (CG) method is used to solve linear systems efficiently.
 To use CG for computing random walk graph kernel,we first solve (I−cW)x=p for x using CG, and compute qT x.
 Each iteration of CG takes $O(m^2)$ since the most expensive operation is the matrix-vector multiplication.
 Thus CG takes $O(m^{2iF} )$ time where iF denote the number of iterations.
 A problem of the CG method is its high memory requirement: it requires $O(m^2 )$ memory.

 iteration method first solves (I − cW)x = p for x by iterative matrix-vector multiplications, and then computes qT x to compute the kernel.
 Note that the fixed point iteration method converges only when the decay factor c is smaller than |ξ1|−1 where ξ1 is the largest magnitude eigenvalue of W .
 Similar to CG, the fixed point iteration method takes $O(m^{2iF} )$ time for iF iterations, and has the same problems of requiring $O(m^2)$ memory.

-Principle:

-- Count common walks in two input graphs G and G’
-- Walks are sequences of nodes that allow repetitions of nodes

-Pros:

-- Elegant computation
-- Walks of length k can be computed by looking at the k-th power of the adjacency matrix !
-Construct direct product graph of G and G'
-- Count walks in this product graph Gx=(Vx,Ex)
-- Each walk in the product graph corresponds to one walk in G and G'

-Disadvantages:

-- Runtime problems
-- Tottering
-- Halting

-Potential solutions:

-- Fast computation of random walk graph kernels (Vishwanathan et al., NIPS 2006) !
-Preventing tottering and label enrichment (Mahe et al., ICML 2004)
-- Graph kernels based on shortest paths (B. and Kriegel, ICDM 2005)

-Direct computation: O(n**6)**

-Solution: Cast computation of random walk kernel as Sylvester Equation !
-These can be solved in O(n3)

-Vec-Operator flattens an n x n matrix A into an n2 x1 vector vec(A).

-- It stacks the columns of the matrix on top of each other, from left to right.

-Vec-Operator and Kronecker Products

-Kronecker Product

-- Product of two matrices A and B
-- Each element of A is multiplied with the full matrix B:

-Phenomenon of tottering:

-- Walks allow for repetitions of nodes
-- A walk can visit the same cycle of nodes all over again
-- Kernel measures similarity in terms of common walks
-- Hence a small structural similarity can cause a huge kernel value